Cambium Networks (NASDAQ:CMBM) Updates Q3 2021 Earnings Guidance

-Cambium Networks (NASDAQ:CMBM) updated its third quarter 2021 earnings guidance on Monday.
+Cambium Networks (NASDAQ:CMBM) issued an update on its third quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.300-$0.340 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.340.
 The company issued revenue guidance of $88 million-$92 million, compared to the consensus revenue estimate of $89.44 million.Cambium Networks also updated its FY 2021 guidance to EPS.

-A number of research firms have recently commented on CMBM.
-Barrington Research began coverage on Cambium Networks in a report on Wednesday, June 23rd.
-They issued an outperform rating and a $75.00 price objective on the stock.
-Roth Capital increased their price objective on Cambium Networks from $64.00 to $69.00 and gave the company a buy rating in a report on Tuesday, August 10th.
-TheStreet upgraded Cambium Networks from a c rating to a b- rating in a report on Friday, June 25th.
-JMP Securities upped their target price on Cambium Networks from $47.00 to $70.00 and gave the company a market outperform rating in a research report on Wednesday, April 28th.
-Finally, Vertical Research cut Cambium Networks from a buy rating to a neutral rating in a research report on Tuesday, August 10th.
-Three analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Cambium Networks currently has an average rating of Buy and an average target price of $56.33.

 Cambium Networks Corp. engages in the provision of wireless broadband networking infrastructure solutions for network operators.
 Its products include point-to-point, enterprise Wi-Fi and switching, CCTV,software, and point-to multipoint.
 The company was founded in 2011 and is headquartered in Rolling Meadows, IL.